wdporter/i-am-that-vuepress/49-mind-causes-insecurity/readme.md

 No true teacher indulges in opinions.
 He sees things as they are and shows them as they are.
 If you take people to be what they think themselves to be, you will only hurt them as they hurt themselves so grievously all the time.
-But if you see them as they are in reälity, it will do them enormous good.
+But if you see them as they are in reality, it will do them enormous good.
 If they ask you what to do, what practices to adopt, which way of life to follow, answer, “Do nothing, just be.
 In beïng all happens naturally”.

 **Q:**&ensp;It seems to me that in your talks you use the words ‘naturally’ and ‘accidentally’ indiscriminately.
 I feel there is a deep difference in the meaning of the two words.
 The natural is orderly, subject to law; one can trust nature.
-The accidental is chaotic, unexpected, unpredictable.
+The accidental is chäotic, unexpected, unpredictable.
 One could plead that everything is natural, subject to nature’s laws; to maintain that everything is accidental, without any cause, is surely an exaggeration.

 **M:**&ensp;Would you like it better if I use the word ‘spontaneöus’ instead of ‘accidental’?

 **Q:**&ensp;You may use the word ‘spontaneöus’ or ‘natural’ as opposed to ‘accidental’.
-In the accidental there is the element of disorder, of chaos.
+In the accidental there is the element of disorder, of chäos.
 An accident is always a breach of rules, an exception, a surprise.

 **M:**&ensp;Is not life itself a stream of surprises?